SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 - The manuscript in PDF format will always be placed in the `Manuscript` directory and will be named `manuscript.pdf`.
 - This directory also contains a `references.bib`.
 Although not all references may appear in the final manuscript, they will be stored there to keep track of all consulted files, books, websites, etc.

+### Pipfile
+- The only porpuse of this file is pointing out at the dependencies of the project.
+This information is nicely displaced at the `Insights/Dependency Graph` section.
+- **It is highly recomended** to consult the dependencies before runing the code.
+Otherwise, the most probable output will be an error message.